T staircase, Third Court

 Do explore the international students section in particular, and make sure you read the relevant subject page.

-We encourage you to attend one of our annual Christ's International Webinars.
-See Christ's International webinars info.
+We encourage you to attend our annual Christ's International Webinar.
+See Christ's International webinar info.
 You may like to also attend other online events - we run lots of webinars, and our open days are online, with an optional visit, so you can still attend them even if you can't get to Cambridge.

 We also encourage prospective students from Norway to explore the support available from Project Access Norway if your school cannot support you with a Cambridge application.